Transactions and Claims

 Each claim must be independently verifiable either by direct computation, signature checks, or more complex proof systems like ZKPs or TEE attestations.

-Claim lifecycle
+Claim Lifecycle

 A general claim goes through the following stages: